lter/im-manual/site-identifier.md

 |Related Organizations (Fill or create a new column for each related organization.)| The LTER Network will be a  parent to LTER sites and sites can also add other parent and related organizations.
 For example, they may want to include their institutions as a second “parent” organization or a field station, CZO, NEON site, outreach partner, etc. at the same location as a “related” organization.|Other LTER sites should be related automatically by virtue of having the same parent.|
 |City|city (or location) of the **site**, rather than the home institution|ROR uses GeoNames for this field, so what you want is the name of the location in GeoNames database that best represents the location of your site.|
 |Country|The country (or continent) associated with the location of the research site||

+## What happens when we need to update the information?##
+When a site moves institutions or needs to update partners, simply request a change to ROR metdata through the [ROR update form](https://docs.google.com/forms/d/e/1FAIpQLSdJYaMTCwS7muuTa-B_CnAtCSkKzt19lkirAKG4u7umH9Nosg/viewform).
+The sites identifier will remain the same, but parent institution or other metadata will be updated.